Written by Craig Fearn

 What Factors Affect How Long SEO Takes?

 Competitive industries take longer.
 Ranking for "injury lawyer London" is much harder than "plumber Bodmin."
 More competition means more established sites with years of authority to overcome.
+Local brick-and-mortar businesses can see keyword ranking improvements within 3 months for local searches, whilst professional services firms in major cities often need 9 to 12 months for competitive terms.

 Your starting point matters too.
 A new website starts from zero authority.
 An established site with existing rankings and backlinks has a foundation to build on.
 Local SEO for a business in a small town moves faster than national campaigns against big brands.